vk18mishra/Movielens-Misc-Project/README_main.md

 ##  __pycache__/

 Just a folder containing the compiled/cached python files (above files).
 It's not important, it just helps to run the application a little faster.
 You can delete it if you want.
 Though your Python Interpreter will create it again, when you run the application.

+# Database Files

+##  Just MySql Structure(without Data) Dump file

+###  Name: movielens_db_structure_vivek.sql
+###  Click this Link to Download(6 KB): *https://github.com/vk18mishra/Movielens-Misc-Project/releases/download/v1.0/movielens_db_structure_vivek.sql*

+##  MySql Structure and Data (Dump file)

+###  Name: movielens_db_vivek.sql
+###  Click this Link to Download(386 MB): *https://github.com/vk18mishra/Movielens-Misc-Project/releases/download/v1.0/movielens_db_vivek.sql*

+##  Other MySql Files

+    1. add_index.sql : MySql query to add indexes on movies, links, ratings and avg_rating_count Tables.

+    2. bigdata_input.sql : MySql query to load big file such as ratings.csv in our database table.

+    3. partitioning_avg_rating_count.sql : MySql query to partition avg_rating_count table based on movieId in equal parts.
+See Super Bonus task for how I got the specific movieId's so that the whole data is equally divided into 10 partitions.

+    4. partitioning_movies.sql : MySql query to partition movies table based on movieId in equal parts.
+See Super Bonus task for how I got the specific movieId's so that the whole data is equally divided into 10 partitions.

+    5. partitioning_ratings.sql : MySql query to partition ratings table based on movieId in equal parts.
+See Super Bonus task for how I got the specific movieId's so that the whole data is equally divided into 10 partitions.

+    6. show_indexes.sql : MySql query to show indexes on a table.